Add Succulent Treasures to Your GardenAdd some variety to your garden with Sempervivum, also known as Hens and Chicks and Houseleeks

 Sempervivum are considered “Old World Treasures” and are associated with mythology.
 During early centuries in Scandinavian countries, they were called “Thor’s Helper” and were believed to drive off demons and guard homes if planted on roofs.
 The Romans called them “Beard of Jupiter” and planted them on roofs to guard against lightning.
 This myth spread throughout Europe to Ireland where they were described as “a wee cabbage sat down, on my roof.”

 The name “Sempervivum” translated means “Live-for-Ever” which makes a statement regarding the hardiness of the plants.
-All are cold hardy to zone 5 (-10 to -20 F) and drought tolerant.
+All are cold hardy to Zone 5 (-10 to -20 degrees F) and drought tolerant.

 Best planted in clusters, Sempervivum throw new offsets (chicks) each spring.
 Once a plant blooms, it dies, but the chicks carry on for future years, maturing and making their own offsets.
 Sempervivum may be grown in full sun where summers are cool (80–85 degrees) or along the coast.
 In areas with hot summers, afternoon shade is preferable.
 They are excellent container plants, needing only a small amount of soil, and also perform well in raised beds where they can be easily viewed.